josephmjoy/robotics/java_robotutils/README.md

+# Table of Contents
+1. [StructuredLogger] (#StructuredLogger)
+    [StructuredLogger - Basic Use] (#basic)
+    [Structure of Logged Messages] (#structure)
+    [StructuredLogger - More Complex Use]  (#complex)

-# StructuredLogger
+# StructuredLogger <a name="StructuredLogger"/>
 This class provides thread-safe logging of 'structured text' - Strings of the form "key1: value1 key2:value2".
-The client provides the low-level log consumers that implement the StructuredLogger.RawLogger interface.
+The primary purpose of structured logging is to generate log files that can be easily parsed by analysis programs.
+The client provides one or more low-level log consumers that implement the `StructuredLogger.RawLogger` interface.
-## StructuredLogger - Basic Use
+## StructuredLogger - Basic Use <a name = "basic"/>
 First we create a raw logger that will consume the low-level log messages produced by the structured logger.
 We create a temporary file and pass that to utility method `StructuredLogger.createFileRawLogger`.